-As the Internet quickly became a place for doing business, lawmakers realized that persons with disabilities were facing new obstacles.
-The Internet was an unwelcome place to many individuals with various disabilities.
+As the Internet quickly became a place for doing business, lawmakers realized that persons with disabilities faced new obstacles.
+The Internet was an unwelcome place to individuals with various disabilities.

 Poorly designed websites can create unnecessary barriers for people with disabilities, just as poorly designed buildings prevent some people with disabilities from entering.

 If your business has a website, you need to be aware of how the Americans with Disabilities Act (ADA) applies to your web-based activities.

 ADA website compliance means that your website content must be accessible to Americans with a range of disabilities.

 Websites need to follow the Web Content Accessibility Guidelines (WCAG) which focuses on making web content more accessible to persons with disabilities.

 “Providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.”